GluuFederation/docs-gluu-server-prod/docs/source/reference/JSON-oxauth-prop.md

-authorizationCodeLifetime                          | The lifetime of the Authorization Code refreshTokenLifetime                               | The lifetime of the Refresh Token idTokenLifetime                                    | The lifetime of the ID Token accessTokenLifetime                                | The lifetime of the short lived Access Token umaRptLifetime                                     | UMA RPT lifetime umaTicketLifetime                                  | UMA ticket lifetime umaPctLifetime                                     | UMA PCT lifetime
+authorizationCodeLifetime                          | The lifetime of the Authorization Code refreshTokenLifetime                               | The lifetime of the Refresh Token idTokenLifetime                                    | The lifetime of the ID Token accessTokenLifetime                                | The lifetime of the Access Token umaRptLifetime                                     | UMA RPT lifetime umaTicketLifetime                                  | UMA ticket lifetime umaPctLifetime                                     | UMA PCT lifetime